Meet the Team

 In Cub Scouts, he and his cub friend, set a record as the youngest scouts to walk a 10-mile hike.
 They were 5 years old.
 Cristian’s robust vocabulary and affinity for words comes from reading countless chapter book series throughout his primary education.
 His favorite word is asinine.
 The academic subject that he most enjoys is, and always has been, literature.
 He credits his exceptional reading and writing skills for being awarded High School Valedictorian.

 Cristian Gabriel skipped his freshman year at UC Berkeley for having extra college units (that’s him over-achieving again!).
-He’s currently a senior at Cal Berkeley double majoring in Film and Linguistics.
+He is a graduate of UC Berkeley and double-majored in Film and Linguistics.
 He will write, produce, and direct for the big screen one day.

-His dream travel destination is Japan and hopes to make the trip in 2024.
-When not assisting in the creative process of publishing books or working on book trailers, he enjoys practicing card tricks, yo-yoing, balloon-animal art, and skateboarding.
+When not assisting in the creative process of publishing books or working on book trailers, he is a freelance editor for various companies.

 To contract him for your book trailer, connect with him here.